 Most moving companies offer additional helpers to help speed up moving day.
 Paying a bit more per hour to have your move completed faster should be relative to a lower hourly rate for a longer period.

-3. Number of Pickup and Drop off Locations
+3. Number of Pickups and Drop off Locations

-If you require movers to pick up new furniture, appliances or drop off items to various locations make sure to factor this into your total moving time.
+If you require movers to pick up new furniture, appliances or drop off items at various locations make sure to factor this into your total moving time.

 4. How prepared you are